rbur004/svg_rob_code/Old/python_ps_robcode/README.md

 #Python RoBCode Generator

 The RoBCodes are computer generated art.
 There is no known decoder.
-There is no key to orient the image for decoding, though it may be possible to deduce the bytes from the parity bits (odd parity).
+There is no key to orient the image for decoding, though it may be possible to deduce the bytes from the parity bits (even parity).

 ##History
 Uses TripCode postscript library files (target_library.ps and cardTemplate7.ps by Diego Lopez de Ipina and Jeremy Henty) to draw circles and arcs.
 This generates a postscript file, with an anti-clockwise RoBCode, with 0 point on the right, at 90 degrees.